 That’s because we use something called a ‘soft search’ to check your credit background.

-If you want to find out more about our personal loans and get a quote for your guaranteed personalised rate, click here.
+To find out more information and get a quote for your guaranteed personalised rate, head over to our personal loans page.